JAVA-MSDT/connectionpool/README.md

 5 - Create DBConnector to initialize a connection with the database.

-6 - Create ProxyConnection that will implement Connection interface which will give us a lot of functionality to use later.

-7 .
+6 .
 Create ConnetionPool as a singleton.

-8 - Exception is up to you to create or not.
+7 - Exception is up to you to create or not.

 ** That how i created after reading and searching over the internet for such a connection.